-- 4.7 Paragraph 70 of the NPPF states that: 'Where an allowance is to be made for windfall sites as part of the anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
+- 4.8 Paragraph 70 of the NPPF states that: 'Where an allowance is to be made for windfall sites as part of the anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
 Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends.
-Plans should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area'. - 4.8 During the Hodgsons Gate appeal (APP/N2739/W/16/3144900) the appellant challenged the appropriateness of the Council including windfalls in the 5 year supply.
+Plans should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area'. - 4.9 During the Hodgsons Gate appeal (APP/N2739/W/16/3144900) the appellant challenged the appropriateness of the Council including windfalls in the 5 year supply.
 The inspector stated in his decision notice for the appeal that; 'the Core Strategy Inspector's Report and the Core Strategy clearly set the District's housing requirement at 450 dwellings per annum.
 Both clearly indicate, however, that windfall sites will be mostly additional to this figure rather than an integral part of the supply.
-Indeed, the Core Strategy is clear that 'the Council has not made any allowance for future contribution from windfalls in calculating the number of dwellings to be provided through new allocations after taking account of existing commitments' and, thus, that 'windfalls are likely to add to the total delivery of homes, in excess of the planned-for target'. - 4.9 The inspector added that: 'there is no policy preventing the Council from including windfalls in its five-year housing supply'.
-However the Inspector tempered this by also stating that: 'it seems to me that the Council's inclusion of a substantial number of windfall dwellings in the five-year supply, while not precluded by policy, must be treated with some caution'.
-This underlines the need for the Council to be accurate, realistic and cautious in its projection of potential windfall completions in the next 5 years. - 4.10 More recent appeal decisions have supported the Council's approach to windfalls.
-The Inspector into the appeal at West Farm, Ulleskelf2 for example stated that "I have had regard to the Hodgson's Gate appeal decision, in which the Inspector voiced concern over the inclusion of windfalls, despite the fact that there is no policy basis to preclude them.
+Indeed, the Core Strategy is clear that 'the Council has not made any allowance for future contribution from windfalls in calculating the number of dwellings to be provided through new allocations after taking account of existing commitments' and, thus, that 'windfalls are likely to add to the total delivery of homes, in excess of the planned-for target'. - 4.10 The inspector added that: 'there is no policy preventing the Council from including windfalls in its five-year housing supply'.
+However, the Inspector tempered this by also stating that: 'it seems to me that the Council's inclusion of a substantial number of windfall dwellings in the five-year supply, while not precluded by policy, must be treated with some caution'.
+This underlines the need for the Council to be accurate, realistic, and cautious in its projection of potential windfall completions in the next 5 years. - 4.11 More recent appeal decisions have supported the Council's approach to windfalls.
+The Inspector into the appeal at West Farm, Ulleskelf for example stated that "I have had regard to the Hodgson's Gate appeal decision, in which the Inspector voiced concern over the inclusion of windfalls, despite the fact that there is no policy basis to preclude them.
 However, I am satisfied that the Council has substantially reduced the figure, and so I include it in the supply".
-Furthermore, the Inspector who considered appeals at South Lane, Church Fenton3 and Main Street, North Duffield4 stated that "I find that the number of windfall sites that have come forward merely indicates that the Council was unable to demonstrate a deliverable housing land supply until relatively recently rather than a contrived reliance on such sites".
+Furthermore, the Inspector who considered appeals at South Lane, Church

-2 Ref.
+&lt;sup>2 Ref.
 APP/N2739/W/17/3173108